NUCLEAR INDUSTRY DEVELOPMENT IN THE REPUBLIC OF KAZAKHSTAN

 Fukushima Debris Project

-Fukushima Debris Project devoted to produce solidified melt of fuel and structural materials of reactor core and further study of their properties.
-Relevant data on the structure and physic-mechanical properties of ready corium prototype will enable to develop the procedure of debris removal from damaged Fukushima reactors and choose appropriate tools for this.
+The purpose of the Project: to produce solidified melt of fuel and structural materials of reactor core and further study of their properties.
+The data on the structure and physical and mechanical properties of resulted corium prototype are necessary for development of a debris removal procedure from damaged Fukushima reactors and selection of appropriate tools.

 SAIGA Project